‘I was in absolute shock’: Navy sailor finds missing 3-month-old outside her Norfolk apartment complex

 The person who stole the car left the baby outside of an apartment complex in the Little Creek area of Norfolk.

-Thankfully, Petty Officer 3rd Class Devyn Drake soon arrived home after an overnight shift at Naval Station Norfolk.
+Thankfully, Petty Officer 3rd Class Devyn Drake soon arrived home after an overnight shift in the VAW-120 hangar at Naval Station Norfolk.

 As she went to check the mail, something caught her eye.